FormFlow Security Features Explained

 When You Can Skip It

-• Update forms with per-item links (the unique link itself acts as a barrier)
+- Update forms with per-item links (the unique link is already a barrier)

 How to Enable